Approaches to HR Evaluation

 Benchmarking involves seven sequential steps:

 1. Identify HR practices for benchmarking.
-Obviously, critical practices from organization’s perspective are identified for benchmarking.
+Critical practices from the organization’s perspective are identified for benchmarking.

 2. Constitute a core or a project team to handle the benchmarking process.